boris-kz/CogAlg/README.md

-## Comparison to Artificial and Biological Neural Networks
+### Comparison to Artificial and Biological Neural Networks

 ANN learns via some version of Hebbian “fire together, wire together” coincidence reinforcement.
 Normally, “neuron’s” inputs are weighed at “synapses”, then summed and thresholded into input to next hidden layer.
 Output of last hidden layer is compared to top-layer template, forming an error.
 That error backpropagates to train initially random weights into meaningful values by Stochastic Gradient Descent.
 It is a form of learning, but I see several fundamental problems with this process, hopefully resolved in my approach:

 - ANN is comparison-last, vs. my comparison-first.
 Due to summation (loss of resolution) of weighted inputs, training process becomes exponentially more coarse with each added hidden layer.
 Which means that forward and feedback cycle must be repeated tens of thousands of times to achieve good results, making it too expensive to scale without supervision or task-specific reinforcement.
-Patterns formed by comparisons are immediately meaningful, although initially tentative, and they may send feedback from each level.
-But my feedback adjusts lower level-wide output filter, ~ activation function, there are no individual input filters like weights in ANN.
+Patterns formed by comparisons are immediately meaningful, although tentative and refined by filter feedback.
+There is no need for individual weights per node.

 - Both initial weights and sampling that feeds SGD are randomized, which is a zero-knowledge option.
 But we do have prior knowledge for any raw data in real space-time: proximity predicts similarity, thus search should proceed with incremental distance and input composition.
 Also driven by random variation are generative methods, such as RBM and GAN.
 But I think predictions should be a feedback from perceptual feedforward, there is no conceptual justification for any a priori variation, or doing anything at random.